ess-dmsc/just-bin-it/README.md

 ## How to run
 Python 3.7+ only.
 Might work on older version of Python 3 but not tested.

-This assumes you have Kafka running on localhost and have recently run the NeXus-Streamer using the SANS_test_reduced.hdf5 dataset.
+This assumes you have Kafka running on localhost and have the NeXus-Streamer running in the background using the SANS_test_reduced.hdf5 dataset.

 ```
 >>> pip install -r requirements.txt